loopbackio/loopback-next/docs/site/Repositories.md

 ### Define a KeyValue Datasource

 We first need to define a datasource to configure the key-value store.
-For better flexibility, we spilt the datasource definition into two files.
+For better flexibility, we split the datasource definition into two files.
 The json file captures the configuration properties and it can be possibly overridden by dependency injection.